 The great thing about this easy trend is you can pick up these beauties pretty much anywhere.
 Because they are so popular this year, every store from the local Dollar Store to Pottery Barn has them in-stock and ready to buy.
 Don’t wait too long though or they’ll be gone!
-Buy online and avoid the crowds here.

 Inspired by the Hygge (pronounced ‘hoo-ga’) decorating trend, this Christmas style is sitting front and centre in 2018.
 Hygge – in a very basic sense – is the Scandinavian concept of feeling cozy contentment and well-being through simple things.
 With how crazy the world is feeling today, it’s no wonder this concept is so popular.
 Think candles, blankets, cocoa, and even sweatpants.
 Its not only about decor, its also a state of mind.
-Learn more about how to make a Hygge holiday here.

 I’m dreaming of a Pink Christmas!!
 Say yes to this fun colour we don’t normally associate with the holidays.
 Think pink lights, ornaments, wreaths, dare we say… a pink tree??
 While that might be pushing most of us past our comfort zones, don’t be afraid to add touches of this trendy colour to your decor strategy.
 Perhaps try starting with out funky pink photo box pictured above?
 Get the tutorial here.

 We hope you found this list of Christmas Decor helpful and that you feel inspired to mix something new into your holiday decor this year!
 However you decorate your home, we hope you have a very Merry Christmas.